 Arriving at the capital’s airport, Antananarivo, you have a 45 minute drive into the city.
 The drive itself is an experience, immediately meeting the character of the country as you traverse down thin little main roads past topsy turvy houses.
 Vast views of lush green rice paddies are a bold contrast to the earth coloured buildings – the housing materials made of natural resources and soil.
 The scenery and energy are vibrant, as is the destination of the capital city.

 Antananarivo (Tana) is a bustling, colourful centre filled with local flare.
 You are confronted with the wonderful and fascinating reality of Malagasy lifestyle, full of ambience.
 Local tradesmen line the streets selling their wares and skillsets, the city charming in its authenticity.
-The artisanal markets are a must see – a buffet of flamboyant crafts from lace table cloths, colourful straw bags, wood decoupage – all locally made.
+The artisanal markets are a must-see – a buffet of flamboyant crafts from lace table cloths, colourful straw bags, wood decoupage – all locally made.
 You are whisked away into the rhythm of Tana, setting the theme of curiosity for the rest of your Madagascan adventure.

 Q: Having travelled around the entire country – which places stole your heart?

-There are just too many to choose from – each with their own unique appeal.
+There are just too many to choose from – each with its own unique appeal.
 One would perhaps be Ranomafana National Park – accessed by driving through Ambositra, the centre of Madagascar’s wood carving industry.
 The landscape is dominated by rice fields, pine forests, eucalyptus trees and rocky mountains, dotted by houses with ornately carved wooden balconies and brightly coloured shutters.
 We arrived at our accommodation just past dusk, with evening descending and the night sounds of rainforest creatures filling the air.
 We were filled with excited anticipation being able to simply sense our surroundings, arriving in a place you can’t see yet.
-The air thick with moisture, we felt encapsulated by the rainforest.
+The air was thick with moisture, we felt encapsulated by the rainforest.

 We woke to find ourselves on a plateau above the national park, right in the thick of trees, a panoramic view below.
-Madagascar is known for its lemurs, however the biodiversity of the forest is simply spectacular – varieties of frogs, birds, the giraffe necked weevil, orchards, succulents and baobabs – breath taking.
+Madagascar is known for its lemurs, however, the biodiversity of the forest is simply spectacular – varieties of frogs, birds, the giraffe-necked weevil, orchards, succulents and baobabs – breathtaking.
 All national parks in Madagascar are explored on foot, allowing you to truly immerse yourself in this wilderness wonderland.

 Another special spot for me was the Ile Sainte Marie – a very long and very thin strip of tropical beach and turquoise sea.
 The island is 7km wide and 58km in length – and on the north end – whales.